+- 1. Enter a filename if desired.
+If no filename is entered, the system will use the default filename (see note).

-- 1. Press [SHIFT]. - 2.
-Press [F1].
+- 2. Press [SHIFT].

+- 3. Press [F1].

 The control uses the default filename snapshot#.png.
 The # starts from 0 and increments each time you capture a screen.
 This counter resets at power off.
 Screen captures that you take after a power cycle overwrite previous screen captures that have the same filename on the User Data memory.